famliy-screen-time/familyscreentime.ca/_posts/2020-06-01-does-screen-time-predict-sedentary-behaviour-singapore-study.md

 First, this study collected parent reports of their child's time spent on screens, including television, computers, and handheld devices.

 Then, the study collected data on how much each child engaged in light physical activity, heavier activity (called moderate-to-vigorous), and sedentary behaviour (which essentially represents time spent sitting, laying down, or being otherwise immobile).
-Each child's movement was measured using a device called an **accelerometer**.
+Each child's movement was measured using a device called an accelerometer.
 This device is able to track not only when, but also how much a child is moving their body, and converts this into data about their level of movement and activity.

 # The Findings